dragonfist453/GNN/README.md

 ## EXAMPLES
-The files Test/ClassicTest.ecl and ClassificationTest.ecl show annotated examples of using GNN to create a simple Classical Neural Networks.
-The folder Test/HARTests contains tests that show how to create more sophisticated Convolutional and Recurrent networks.
+The files Test/ClassicTest.ecl and ClassificationTest.ecl show annotated examples of using GNN to create a simple Classical Neural Networks using the Keras Sequential model.

+The file Test/FuncModelTest.ecl shows an example of building a classical regression / classification network with multiple inputs and outputs using the Keras Functional model.

+The folder Test/HARTests
+contains tests that show how to create more sophisticated Convolutional and Recurrent networks.